A Gas-Kinetic Scheme for Maxwell Equations: Introduction

 \section{Introduction}

 Numerical methods for solving Maxwell's equations are fundamental to computational electromagnetics (CEM).
-The development of accurate and efficient numerical methods serves both practical applications and basic research needs.
-These methods are crucial for designing and modeling communication systems, including antennas, radars, and satellites, while also being essential for simulating fundamental physical processes such as laser-plasma interactions, inductively coupled plasma, and helicon wave plasma.
-Among the most commonly used approaches are the finite-difference time-domain (FDTD) method, finite element method (FEM), and finite volume method (FVM), each with distinct advantages and limitations.
+The development of accurate and efficient numerical methods serves both practical applications and fundamental research needs.
+These methods are crucial for the design and modeling of communication systems, including antennas, radars, and satellites.
+The most commonly used approaches are the finite-difference time-domain (FDTD) method, finite element method (FEM), and finite volume method (FVM), each with distinct advantages and limitations.

 The FDTD method is widely utilized in computational electromagnetics for its simplicity and efficiency.
-It employs staggered Yee grid arrangements to satisfy elliptical divergence constraints, with electric and magnetic fields defined at staggered grid points and updated in a leapfrog manner.
+It employs staggered Yee grid arrangements to satisfy elliptic divergence constraints, with electric and magnetic fields defined at staggered grid points and updated using a leapfrog scheme.
 This approach achieves second-order accuracy in both time and space \cite{taflove2005computational,yee1966numerical}.
 While Holland extended the Yee algorithm to curvilinear structured mesh \cite{holland1983finite}, the FDTD method faces challenges when applied to unstructured meshes for complex geometries \cite{yee_finite-difference_1997}.
 FEM offers greater flexibility in handling complex geometries than FDTD.
-Based on weak formulations of Maxwell's equations in the frequency domain \cite{monk2003finite}, FEM uses edge elements introduced by Nédélec to address spurious modes caused by nodal basis functions \cite{nedelec1980mixed}.
+Based on weak formulations of Maxwell equations in the frequency domain, FEM uses edge elements introduced by Nédélec to address spurious modes caused by nodal basis functions \cite{nedelec1980mixed}.
 These elements allow discontinuities in normal components across interfaces while maintaining tangential component continuity.
 A limitation of FEM is its requirement to solve a sparse linear system at each time step, though techniques like mass lumping have been developed to simplify the mass matrix to diagonal form \cite{fisher2005generalized}.
 Similar to FEM, the method of moments (MoM) solves the integral form of Maxwell equations \cite{harrington1982field,bondeson2012computational}.
-For materials with spatially varying electromagnetic properties or inhomogeneities, differential Maxwell systems are preferred over integral equations \cite{monk2019finiteelementmethodsmaxwells}.
+For materials with spatially varying electromagnetic properties or inhomogeneities, differential Maxwell systems are preferred over integral equations.